DamienIrving/climate-analysis/workflows/README.md

 #### PSA pattern analysis

-*Reference:* Irving DB, Simmonds I (in preparation).
+*Reference:* Irving D, Simmonds I (in preparation).
-The Pacific-South America Pattern: a climatology
+A new method for identifying the Pacific-South American pattern and its influence on regional climate variability.

 * Config file: `psa_config.mk`
-* Workflow for basic climatology: `psa_climatology.mk`
+* Everything else: `psa_base.mk`